sagemath/sage-archive-2023-02-01/src/doc/en/reference/interfaces.rst

-The console function is very useful on occasion, since you get the exact actual program available (esp., useful for tab completion and testing to make sure nothing funny is going on).
+The console function is very useful on occasion, since you get the exact actual program available (especially useful for tab completion and testing to make sure nothing funny is going on).

 .. toctree::
    :maxdepth: 2